 - Help plan and host the Annual Advocacy Day, Annual Legislative Sponsorship Event, and Training Webinars

-Each year, the UPHA Advocacy Unit hosts an Advocacy Summit.
+Each year, the UPHA Advocacy Unit hosts an Advocacy Academy.
 This event includes training and hands-on experience at the Capitol during the legislative session.
-Details about the 2020 Summit are available HERE.
-If you are interested in helping to plan the 2021 Advocacy Summit, contact the UPHA Advocacy Unit.
-Learn more about the UPHA Advocacy Summit.
+Learn more about the 2021 UPHA Advocacy Academy.

 Want to learn more?
 Contact the Advocacy Unit.